 Total time: 25 minutes.

-It’s time to take a little detour to the Asian side and look at what people can cook up using potatoes and steak.
-This Asia-style steak bites and potatoes dish has a savory soy-based sauce with all the goodness served in one pan.
+It’s time to take a little detour to Asia and look at what people can cook up using potatoes and steak.
+An outstanding example is this superb Asian recipe, which marries so well the rich flavors of these two ingredients in one pan.

 For the best chewing experience, you want to cut the meat into one-inch cubes.
 Cook the potatoes first with some simple seasoning of salt and pepper until you get a soft texture.
 Once you sear the beef on both sides, throw in the potatoes to continue cooking.